-- > Vote for general issuance requests with preemptive rights up to 50 percent of issued capital; - > Vote for general issuance requests without preemptive rights up to 10 percent of issue capital; and - > Vote on a case-by-case basis specific issuance requests with or without preemptive rights up to any amount depending on the purpose for the issuance.
+- Vote for general issuance requests with preemptive rights up to 50 percent of issued capital; - > For French companies, vote for general issuance requests with preemptive rights, or without preemptive rights but with a binding "priority right," for a maximum of 50 percent over currently issued capital. - > Vote for general issuance requests without preemptive rights up to 10 percent of issue capital; and

-Vote on a case-by-case basis those issuance requests that exceed one-year periods.
+- Vote on a case-by-case basis specific issuance requests with or without preemptive rights up to any amount depending on the purpose for the issuance. - > Vote on a case-by-case basis those issuance requests that exceed one-year periods.